 COMIC BOOK COLLECTION

-thousands of accumulations, what exactly makes one so special that people
+thousands of accumulations, what exactly makes a collection so special that CGC

-consider it a pedigree?
-Below are four criteria that are generally expected for
+calls it a pedigree?
+There are three criteria that are expected for

 during the time the comics were released on the newsstand.

 factor because a big part of a pedigree's appeal is their homogenous quality;